 Who can apply?

-All Winchester programmes can apply, excluding Journalism, Physiotherapy, Law, Social Work and Sports Psychology.
+All Winchester programmes can apply excluding, Physiotherapy, Law, Social Work and Sports Psychology.

 What will it cost?